patternfly/patternfly-react/packages/patternfly-4/react-core/src/experimental/components/DataToolbar/examples/DataToolbar.md

 }

 ```
 Toolbar items are individual components that can be placed inside of a toolbar.
 Buttons or select lists are examples of items.
+(Note: This example does not demonstrate the desired responsive behavior of the toolbar.
+That is handled in later examples.)

 ```js title=With-spacers
 import React from 'react';